dinhvle/dinhvle.github.io/_posts/2016-06-12-my-first-post.md

   * Showcase my projects.
   * Experiment with ruby, jekyll and google's amp.

-I am currently in a full-stack web-dev program at [galvanize](http://www.galvanize.com){:target="_blank"}, so I'm pretty busy, but I'll try to post at least once a week.
+I am currently in a full-stack web-dev program at [galvanize](http://www.galvanize.com){:target="_blank" rel="noopener"}, so I'm pretty busy, but I'll try to post at least once a week.